Random blog post: Cardigans of distinction

 • Label your featured articles, allowing you to group them into areas like Featured, Teasers, etc

-• Add an optional description to each article so you can use that as copy, instead of something from the article itself (supports Textile and some TXP tags)
+• Add an optional title/description to each article so you can use that as copy, instead of something from the article itself (supports Textile and some TXP tags)

-• Search your articles by title or label; filtering in real-time
+• Search your featured articles by name or label; filtering in real-time if you wish

 • Display information from the featured articles using regular TXP article tags